Universal Islands of Adventure

 Universal Islands of Adventure, part of the larger Universal Orlando Resort, is one of Orlando’s signature theme parks.
 Opened in 1999, it is known for richly themed environments, major thrill rides, water attractions, and family-friendly experiences based on popular characters, stories, and cinematic worlds.

-Located in Orlando, Florida, the park is organized around themed islands and lands including Port of Entry, Marvel Super Hero Island, Toon Lagoon, Jurassic Park, The Wizarding World of Harry Potter – Hogsmeade, The Lost Continent, and Seuss Landing.
-Entertainment, hours, and attraction availability may vary by date, but the park remains a standout destination for thrill-seekers, families, and fans of immersive themed design.
+Located in Orlando, Florida, the park is organized around themed islands and lands including Port of Entry, Marvel Super Hero Island, Toon Lagoon, Skull Island, Jurassic Park, The Wizarding World of Harry Potter – Hogsmeade, The Lost Continent, and Seuss Landing.
+The result is a park that feels varied from one section to the next, with everything from intense roller coasters to gentle family attractions and splash-heavy rides.

 Themed Islands and Attractions